0xcrypto/ok/README.md

 # ok.
-A programmable simple AI assistant for linux.
-Written in Python3 with minimum dependency.
+A programmable simple AI framework in Python.

 ## Getting Started
 Just download/clone it and run it.